Home ADHD Struggles Time Management The Clock Doesn’t Wait — But You Do

-ADHD & Time Management
+ADHD & Time Managment

 You’re not lazy — time just doesn’t behave the same way for you.
 ADHD messes with your sense of “when” — everything is either now or not now, and that makes planning, pacing, and predicting time a daily minefield.

-Things That Actually Help (That Aren’t Just “Use a Calendar”)
+Things That Actually Help

 You don’t need more reminders — you need tools that shift how time feels.
 The goal isn’t perfection; it’s support.